 - Segmented email campaigns based on database fields get 54.79% higher clicks than non-segmented campaigns (Mailchimp)

-There are any numbers of ways your email lists can be segmented.
+There are multiple ways your email lists can be segmented.
 Start by looking at some of the basic criteria and combine different elements to create segmentation models.

 Automated Email Journeys: